Kaiser784/Offsec-Proving-Grounds/Wpwn/README.md

     (ALL) NOPASSWD: ALL

 ```
-We can run all commands so we just switch to root using
+We can run all commands, so we just switch to root using
 ```
 $ sudo su
 ```